CassidyGrom/starter-styleguide/README.story.md

   * [Launch Checklist](#launch-checklist)
  * [Future Proofing](#future-proofing)

+Note: I am still working to adapt it better for the NJAM data team.
+It is normal to encounter something weird.
+Please report bugs 🐛 to Yan Wu (ywu@njadvancemedia.com) so that I can fix them!

 # Development

 Run `npm start` to fire up the project server. `control + c` to stop.